 Director for Policy Relations

-Prior to her work at ERIA, she served as Director in the Government of India in the Department of Commerce, and NITI Aayog.
+Prior to her work at ERIA, she served as Director in the Government of India in the Department of Commerce and NITI Aayog.
 She was a Visiting Research Associate at the Graduate Institute, Geneva from 2016 to 2019.
-She writes extensively on connectivity and economic architecture in Indo-Pacific.
-Notable writings include the vision documents for Asia-Africa Growth Corridor and Asia-Europe Connectivity.
+She has worked extensively on the India-ASEAN trade agreements and the Regional Comprehensive Economic Partnership (RCEP).
+She writes extensively on international cooperation for development and connectivity in Indo-Pacific.
+Important works include the plans for Asia-Africa Growth Corridor, and Asia-Europe Connectivity.

 She is an alumni of Delhi University (M.Phil) and Australian National University (MBA).